 Change up the fruit - Instead of blueberries, use 1 cup of fresh or frozen raspberries, blackberries, or a combination of fresh berries.

-Burbon Blueberry BBQ Sauce - Add a quarter cup of bourbon to the saucepan when cooking the sauce.
+Bourbon Blueberry BBQ Sauce – Add a quarter cup of bourbon to the saucepan when cooking the sauce.

-Questions & Tips
+Tips

-Yes, you can freeze leftover blueberry bbq sauce.
-Place room temperature bbq sauce into an airtight container and freeze it for up to three months.
+Yes, you can freeze leftover blueberry BBQ sauce.
+Place room-temperature BBQ sauce into an airtight container and freeze it for up to three months.
 Defrost it in the refrigerator overnight.

 To prevent over-charring, brush the sauce on a few minutes before serving.